business4s/domain-oriented-scala-style-guide/README.md

 ## Organise code based on domains, not technical layers

-Both ways are fine from the general standpoint, but one of them is better if we want to prioritize thinking about business domain.
+Both ways are fine from the general standpoint, but one of them is better if we want to prioritize thinking about the business domain.

 ```